helenaholley/OCBE-Textbook/_sources/OCBE_II/Chapter 9 - Phosphate Transfer Reactions.md

-Given information about the existence of a covalently linked enzyme-substrate complex in an enzyme mechanism, you should be able to propose a likely mechanism that accounts for such an intermedia/OCBE_IIte.
-For example, after being told that the phosphotyrosine phosphatase reaction involves a phosphocysteine intermedia/OCBE_IIte, you should be able to propose a mechanism.
+Given information about the existence of a covalently linked enzyme-substrate complex in an enzyme mechanism, you should be able to propose a likely mechanism that accounts for such an intermediate.
+For example, after being told that the phosphotyrosine phosphatase reaction involves a phosphocysteine intermediate, you should be able to propose a mechanism.

 ## Problems